wp-plugins/google-calendar-plugin/readme.txt

 e.g.

-1. Upload `Google Calendar Plugin` Directory to the `/wp-content/plugins/` directory 1.1 Assign 666 (rw-rw-rw on Linux) to privileges.wdm file.
+1. Upload `Google Calendar Plugin` Directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use it!